hans25041/falcon9/README.md

 ## Installation

 The only requirement is the `inflect` package which is used for pluralization.
-You can pip install the requirements file directly or in an virtualenv.
+You can pip install the requirements file directly or in a virtualenv.
 There is also a Dockerfile with docker-compose.yml which allow you to run the files within docker.
 Simply build the container: